Gynecomastia Surgery Goes National

 Zones 0 and 1 have true gynecomastia tissue present.
 Zones 2-4 only have fat and are included in my treatment as contouring to help you obtain the best, most symmetrical, natural-looking and masculine body.

-The most common reason why a patient has more than one gynecomastia procedure is because there wasn’t adequate tissue removal.
+The most common reason why a patient has more than one gynecomastia surgery procedure is because there wasn’t adequate tissue removal.
 It’s critical that your surgeon removes the right amount of tissue so the result is optimal.
 This skill comes with vast experience.

 My approach to a secondary case is based on the findings after an evaluation.
 Additional liposuction or tissue removal can often improve things significantly.
 Scar release techniques, skin excision, fat grafting or internal flaps can all be helpful in selected cases.
-Patients are often told to wait up to 2 years to heal before any additional procedures are considered.
+Austin gynecomastia surgery patients are often told to wait up to 2 years to heal before any additional procedures are considered.
 However, I have found that I can offer a second procedure after around six months when the tissues are soft with little chance for changes with additional waiting.

 Gynecomastia typically results from tissue that forms at puberty and fails to go away.
 If it has been present for over two years and it’s still there it isn’t going anywhere without treatment.
 It’s always best to treat gynecomastia before it starts to do permanent damage to your psyche.
 The longer it persists, the more dysfunctional behaviors you will learn.
-Life is too short to waste living with gynecomastia.
+Life is too short to waste living with it.
 You won’t wake up one day and it will be gone.
 You have to take the first step to cure.
 The sooner the better.

 Over the years, I have developed several surgical techniques that have withstood the test of time and have helped me immensely in keeping my procedures as complication-free as possible.

-Vaser liposuction is a new tool in my arsenal to treat gyno.
+Vaser liposuction is a new tool in my arsenal.
 Vaser ultrasonic liposuction is a machine that contours fat with ultrasonic (sound) energy.
 This is different from standard liposuction that uses a cannula (tube) attached to a suction machine.
 The incision is smaller and therefore any scar will be smaller.
 Using the Vaser technique, it is easier for me to perform the procedure reliably and consistently.
 I only need a few of the many instruments required with the open technique.
 I no longer need my specially designed retractors.
 There’s less impact on the body due to the reduced physical strain.
 There is less pain, bruising and swelling post operatively.
 In fact, the Vaser ultrasonic liposuction is so powerful that I rarely use the following innovations that I developed previously, though I’m always glad to have them in my roster.

 Puffy nipples are the result of excess glandular tissue beneath the nipple-areola complex.
 In some cases, removal of all this tissue may result in a depression, or noticeable concavity.
-Leaving tissue behind, however, which is not uncommon with inexperienced surgeons, often results in recurrence of gyno because remaining tissue has a tendency to “clump” as a mass.
+Leaving tissue behind, however, which is not uncommon with inexperienced surgeons, often results in recurrence of gynecomastia because remaining tissue has a tendency to “clump” as a mass.
 The best way to get rid of puffy nipples once and for all is to use my waffle technique to break up the “spring” in the tissue.
 The result is a flat and even chest area.

-Removal of the glandular tissue can result in a depression or divot, while leaving the tissue behind could result in residual fullness of the areola zones or puffy nipples: either scenario can result in dissatisfaction.
+Removal of the glandular tissue can result in a depression or divot, while leaving the tissue behind could result in residual fullness of the areola zones or puffy nipples: either scenario can result in dissatisfaction after gynecomastia surgery.
 In order to create an even contour and to support the overlying nipple-areola complexes, I like to create internal flaps with the normal tissue.
 I can often rotate this tissue and suture it to other areas of normal tissue so the tissue layer is even and smooth.
 The whole idea is to leave an even layer of normal tissue once the unwanted tissue has been removed.

 In cases where a large gland is present and removed, there is what is called “dead space” afterwards.
 Blood or other bodily fluids will naturally fill this space during the healing process.
 This accumulation of fluid can cause some post-operative complications, such as hematomas or seromas.
 Left around for long enough, this fluid can cause “hard healing” leading to excess scarring and, at times, contour irregularities.
 Drains are often helpful but don’t work as well as suture closure of this dead space.
 The technique of quilting sutures has been used in other areas of plastic surgery with proven success, and is equally effective in male breast reduction.

-In cases when there is a large amount of gynecomastia tissue, or when there is very loose skin after notable weight loss, I may use pleating sutures to help gather and redistribute the skin during the early healing phase.
+In cases when there is a large amount of tissue, or when there is very loose skin after notable weight loss, I may use pleating sutures to help gather and redistribute the skin during the early healing phase.
 This has been proven to be very effective in achieving an even contour, even in the most complicated cases.
 It can even elevate the nipple areola complexes to a higher, more normal location.
 This comes in very handy when there is significant tissue sagging not uncommonly seen in weight loss patients or overweight men.
 The goal of the pleating suture is to move the skin to a better location and allow it to heal down to the deeper layer so it stays put at the ideal place.
 This may prevent the need for later skin removal with large scars.

 This refers to the surgical technique of dissecting beneath the tissue to sever the attachments to the overlying skin.
 This allows the skin to spread out in a larger area during the healing phase, promoting an even, wrinkle-free, crease-free contour.
 Think of it as spreading out excess tissue in a larger area so it is more likely to lay flat as opposed to being bunched up with creases and folds.